 Evolutionary paleontologists once believed that the coelacanth (or something very much like it) was the fish that evolved into the first amphibian, largely because it appeared at the right point in the geologic column.
-The biology textbook used at Cerro Coso Community College biology still contains a section that begins,
+The biology textbook used at Cerro Coso Community College still contains a section that begins,

 Amphibians Evolved from Lobefin Fishes and Developed Lungs

 About 400 million years ago, a group of fishes called lobefins appeared, probably in fresh water.
 Lobefins had two important pre-adaptations to land-life: stout, fleshy fins with which they crawled about on the bottoms of shallow, quiet waters and a outpoaching of the digestive tract that could be filled with air, like a primitive lung.
 The coelacanth seen in Figure 24-33d is a lobefin that was believed to be long extinct before its discovery in 1939.1

 Then, it goes on to tell the fable about how the lung of a lobefin adapted itself for breathing, and how the fins turned into legs.